The troubled nation of Zefra needs your help!

 The newly elected president of Zefra (April 2020) has been far subtler than his predecessors in his policies.
 Currently he seems to welcome a foreign military presence in his country as a means of quelling the insurrection.
 His cooperation does come at a price.
 He demands that foreign military action should be seen as closely coordinated with the Zefran Armed Forces.
 This means, for example, that patrols must be conducted with equal-sized forces from the foreign powers and from Zefra.

 An International Conference for Zefra (ICFZ) was convened in Rome in March 2020 under European leadership to address the continuing humanitarian crisis in Zefra.
 The United Nations provided legal authority with a Security Council resolution invoking Chapter VII of the UN Charter (Action with Respect to Threats to the Peace, Breaches of the Peace, and Acts of Aggression).
 A majority of Security Council permanent members supported the resolution, with China abstaining.
-China apparently had a side deal with the US that it would abstain as long as any coalition force did not include the US.
 The ICFZ sought to work with the government and people of Zefra and with the United Nations in a sustained effort to initiate civil discourse between the belligerents, to provide humanitarian assistance, to promote the rebuilding of democratic institutions, to assist in social and economic development, and to combat poverty.

 The Conference agreed that the first step was to deploy a multinational force to establish a safe and secure environment.
 From this baseline, the components of the United Nations and other institutions would assist Zefrans to move towards a more attractive future.
 The conference participants pledged to assist in the development of a democratic political process, to support humanitarian and economic assistance, to promote the protection of human rights, and to initiate practices for a recommitment to the rule of law.